Engineering Project Management MScStudy level: Postgraduate

 The university is committed to providing a global educational experience, which is reflected throughout the teaching experience.
 The course has previously recruited diverse international graduates and promotes multicultural experiences.

 As well as the potential to work in project groups made up of students from different nationalities, you will also have opportunities to interact with guest speakers who will share their own international experiences.
 Previous guest speakers have included Trevor Jones, VP - Project Management at DHL Ltd, who has worked in various countries in Europe, and Alan Anderson, Chief Vehicle Engineer at SAIC Motor UK.
 Students on this course can participate in various field trips within the UK2.
 A recent trip included Rolls Royce in Derby.
 There may be opportunities to participate in trips outside of the UK2.
-Field trips may be subject to an application process, additional costs, availability and/or meeting applicable visa requirements.

 To apply for this course, you should have a minimum 2:2 honours degree in an appropriate engineering discipline, such as Mechanical, Automotive, Motorsport, or Aerospace Engineering.
 However, entry qualifications are flexible, and applications are welcomed from or other technical disciplines, as well as graduates in business, finance and management related degrees, mature candidates and those with industrial experience, these will be reviewed by the course director.